hackclub/easel/README.md

-Write a programming language, get a terminal-in-a-box to run your programming language on!
-From now until July 01, we're also running a programming language jam, where you'll also have the chance to win a copy of [Crafting Interpreters](https://craftinginterpreters.com/).
+Write a programming language, get fudge!
+From now until the end of the school year (June 30), we're also running a programming language jam, where you'll also have the chance to win a copy of [Crafting Interpreters](https://craftinginterpreters.com/).

 The gist: write a programming language &rarr; record a demo video with [Asciinema](https://asciinema.org/) and write a quick guide on how to get up and running with your programming language (including build instructions, if any!) &rarr; open a PR with a link to your repo containing these three things and your name, [#ship](https://hackclub.slack.com/archives/C0M8PUPU6) a demo on [Slack](https://hackclub.com/slack), and then submit the form [here](https://easel.hackclub.com/submit).